kawczy83/2023_DE_ZoomCamp_Project/README.md

 ⚠️ Current Status: Dashboard Unavailable ⚠️

 Due to running out of Google Cloud credits, the dashboard is currently not functional.
 I am passively seeking alternatives to bring it back online.
-If you are interested in contributing to this project, either by providing Google Cloud credits or by helping to migrate the service to a different platform, please reach out.
+If you are interested in contributing to this project, either by providing Google Cloud credits or by helping to migrate the service to a different platform, please reach out via email.

 ## Table of contents